huangyingting/copilot-cs/README.md

-## Quicksort algorithm
-Sorts an array of integers using quicksort algorithm Let's think step by step

-help me complete the rest part of QuickSort

-## Quicksort test cases
-please reference CopilotCsharp.Library, Sort.QuickSort, generate xunit test cases

-could you add more test cases

-could you generate a few of xunit test cases for function QuickSort, the test case function name should start with QuickSort, then use _ to concat test case, for example, if the test case is empty array, then the function name is QuickSort_EmptyArray

-## Webapi
-what is the command line to create a dotnet 7.0 webapi project named "Api"

-dotnet new webapi -n Api -f net7.0

-dotnet sln add ./Api/Api.csproj dotnet sln copilot-cs.sln add Api/Api.csproj
-dotnet sln add ./Api/Api.csproj

-what is the dotnet command to reference Library project from Api project dotnet add Api/Api.csproj reference Library/Library.cspibrary.csproj dotnet add reference ../Library/Library.csproj

-create an asp.net core 7.0 webapi project, and expose QuickSort as a REST API

-can you rewrite to use json input?

-how to use curl to test SortController?

-curl -X POST -H "Content-Type: application/json" -d '{"values": [5, 2, 1, 8, 4]}' http://localhost:5160/sort/quicksort

-## Regex
-function that validates the format of URL

-highlight JustARegex, then "make the code readable"

-## IaC
-Use bicep to deploy an Azure app service generate a bicep file to deploy Api project into app service

-## Docker image
-Create a Dockerfile in Api folder, use the official dotnet core 7.0 sdk image to build Api project

-can you use dotnet core 7.0 sdk image?

-I need to reference Library project as Api has dependency on it

-## Github workflow
-Build docker image by using Api/Dockerfile and push to github repository

-can you use the latest github actions and use docker action?

-I need to reference Dockerfile at Api directory

-I need to reference root folder as the context and use Api/Dockerfile to build the image

-## Add comments
-///

-## Fault
-Is there any issues with the code?

-## Markdown editing

-## Translate code

-## Github Copilot CLI
-gh copilot suggest "how to find all files less than 1MB"

-gh copilot suggest "how to get bitrate of mp4 file"

-## Azure Copilot
+## Github Copilot Demo Scripts

+### Install copilot
+- Extension, search "github copilot", install

+### Basic usage
+- Comments
+- Right click
+- Generate commit message

+### Diagnostic
+- Show Diagnostics...
+- Open Logs...

+### Explain the code
+- Github copilot web, Sort.cs, explain this file

+### Enterprise features
+- Knowledge base

+### Quicksort algorithm
+- Implement the quicksort algorithm in C#, input is an array of integers, output is a sorted array of integers
+- Let's think step by step
+- Complete the rest part of QuickSort algorithm in C#

+### Quicksort test cases
+- Reference CopilotCsharp.Library, Sort.QuickSort, generate xunit framework based test cases
+- Add more xunit test cases
+- Please generate a few of xunit test cases for member function QuickSort, the test case function name should start with QuickSort, use '_' to concat test case scenario, for example, if the test case is empty array, then the function name is QuickSort_EmptyArray

+### Webapi
+- Show me command line to create a dotnet 7.0 webapi project named "Api" `dotnet new webapi -n Api -f net7.0`
+- How to add Api project to the solution file?
+  `dotnet sln add Api/Api.csproj`
+- How to reference Library project from Api project?
+  `dotnet add ./Api/Api.csproj reference ./Library/Library.csproj`
+- Create an asp.net core 7.0 webapi project, expose QuickSort from project Library as a REST API
+- Can you rewrite to use json input?
+- How to use curl to test SortController?
+  `curl -X POST -H "Content-Type: application/json" -d '{"values": [5, 2, 1, 8, 4]}' http://localhost:5160/sort/quicksort`

+### Regex
+Regex.cs
+- Create a function that use regex validates the format of URL
+- Highlight JustARegex, type "make the code readable"

+### IaC
+- How to use bicep to deploy an Azure app service
+- Generate a bicep file to deploy Api project into Azure app service

+### Docker image
+- Create a Dockerfile in Api folder, use the official dotnet core 7.0 sdk image to build Api project
+- Please use dotnet core 7.0 sdk image?
+- The docketfile needs to reference Library project as Api has dependency on it

+### Github workflow
+- Create a github workflow that builds docker image by using Api/Dockerfile and push the image to github repository
+- Please use the latest github actions and use docker action?
+- Please reference Dockerfile at Api directory
+- Please reference root folder as the context and use Api/Dockerfile to build the image

+### Add comments
+- ///

+### Fault
+- Is there any issues within the highlighted code?

+### Markdown editing
+- Edit README.md file

+### Translate code

+### Pull request summary
+- Open a pull request, base:demo <- compare:main, click copilot button to generate PR summary

+## Github copilot CLI
+- gh copilot suggest "how to find all files less than 1MB"
+- gh copilot suggest "how to get bitrate of mp4 file"

+## Azure Copilot Demo Scripts

 ### Get resource information
 "Show me all resources that are noncompliant"
 "List all virtual machines lacking enabled replication resources"